ESMValGroup/ESMValTool_Tutorial/_episodes/08-development-setup.md

 > The HTML pages are in doc/sphinx/build/html.
 > ~~~

-The main page of the documentation as been built into ``index.html`` in ``doc/sphinx/build/html`` directory.
+The main page of the documentation has been built into ``index.html`` in ``doc/sphinx/build/html`` directory.
 To preview this page locally, we open the file in a web browser: